mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/ws-ds-status.md

 ---
 title: WsDsStatus enum
+description: Describes the flag that records the status of a workstation dataset as it is processed.

 ---

 Describes the flag that records the status of a workstation dataset as it is processed.